DesModder/DesModder/src/preload/replacementHelpers/replacements.md

 Replacements are now specified using pattern matching with a custom literate-style syntax, rather than complicated Babel expressions.
-The syntax is a subset of Markdown.

 As an example, suppose you wanted to change a single line in the module `expressions/abstract-item-view` from `this.exitEditListMode()` to `(event.target.closest(".dsm-stay-edit-list-mode") || this.exitEditListMode())`.
 This could be represented by